 Visit Santa – what holiday is complete without a visit to Santa?

-St Nicholas’s Day – Leave your shoe out on December 5 for a treat on St Nick’s Day – December 6.
+St Nicholas’s Day – Leave your shoe out on December 5th for a treat on St Nick’s Day on December 6.
 My Mom’s birthday is December 6 and I thought it was the best thing that I got a present on her birthday when a friend told me about it as a second grader.

 Dine with Santa – We are having Breakfast with Santa at our local mall this year.
-There are a variety of places that offer meals with Santa – Mall, Zoo, Restaurants, Churches, amusement parks (if they have a Christmas event), and museums.
+There are a variety of places that offer meals with Santa – malls, zoos, restaurants, churches, amusement parks (if they have a Christmas event), and museums.
 One of the McDonald’s in my area is even offering dinner with Santa.
-Search for “breakfast with Santa” to find local options.

 Drive the local neighborhoods to see people’s Christmas lights.
 My parents neighborhood went all out for Halloween, I can’t wait to see their Christmas displays.
 If you are lucky enough to live in one of these neighborhoods and/or in a warm climate you can even walk.

 Professional light or tree displays– Many towns or cities have a local park, zoo, or other area that has a walk-through or drive-through lights display.
 Our nearby zoo has a spectacular display.

 Caroling – Get together with a group of friends to go caroling.

 Parades – Several towns in my area have holiday parades.
 Just be sure to bundle up.